14 Best Places to Visit in the Midwest

 Richville, MN - Northern Lights Resort

-Richville, MN has just 77 full time residents so this is as off-the-beaten path you can get in the Midwest.
-This is why it's one of my favorite places to visit on a last minute family getaway.
-There's heaps of lakeside beauty, a cozy cabin, and that signature "Up North" peace.
+Richville, MN has just 77 full time residents so I'm pretty sure this is as off-the-beaten path as you can get in the Midwest.
+It was one of my favorite places to visit on our last minute family getaway.
+You'll find heaps of lakeside beauty, a cozy cabin, and that signature "Up North" peace.

 I love that in addition to lakeside cabins, you can choose from seasonal and affordable RV sites at the Northern Lights Resort to suit any travel style (and budget!).
 I instantly thought our journey was worth it!